Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 A Silent Auction to raise money for the Stinchcombe Playground and Community Space

-Eight local artists have donated paintings to be auctioned off to raise money for the Stinchcombe Playground and Community Space.
+Eight local artists have donated works to be auctioned off to raise money for the Stinchcombe Playground and Community Space.

-There are also eighteen mounted prints of drawings of houses and other features in Stinchcombe that are available to bid for.
+There are also mounted prints of drawings of houses and other features in Stinchcombe.

 Please be generous and help us create a playground and community space